sysdiglabs/aks-audit-log/README.md

 1. Create several Azure resources:
   * Resource Group
-  * Create an Events Hub
+  * Create an Events Hub in the Resource Group
   * Create a Log Analytics Workspace (take note of the zone used)
+    We will use it to test queries for the logs, but it's not required.

 2. Create AKS cluster, using a new Log Analytics Workspace in the same Resource Group and using the same zone as the Log Analytics Workspace.
 Take into consideration that if you create the Log Analytics in the same step that the AKS cluster, it will not be created in your Resource group, even if it says it will be.

 3. Visit "Diagnostics settings" in cluster, activate:
    * log:
-       * kube-apiserver: Yes
+       * kube-apiserver: No
-       * kube-audit: No
+       * kube-audit: Yes
-       * kube-controller-manager: Yes
+       * kube-controller-manager: No
-       * kube-scheduler: Yes
+       * kube-scheduler: No
        * cluster-autoscaler: No
    * metric:
        * AllMetrics: No